Peter Ofori-Quaye: Kalamata

 Born in Accra, Ofori-Quaye came to Greece at the age of 15, signing for Kalamata FC during the Stavros Papadopoulos era of the club.
 The Papadopoulos era was noted for bringing in talented players from the nation of Ghana with Ofori-Quaye proving to be the most promising player ahead of teammates Samuel Johnson and Derek Boateng.

 Olympiacos

 At the age of 17, Ofori-Quaye signed for Greek champions Olympiacos for a Kalamata FC club record of US$3.5 million.
-Ofori-Quaye attracted much attention from other clubs, scoring key goals including those in the UEFA Champions League against the likes of Rosenborg BK, Olympique Lyonnais, and Deportivo La Coruna.
+Ofori-Quaye attracted much attention from other clubs, scoring key goals including those in the UEFA Champions League against the likes of Rosenborg, Lyon, and Deportivo La Coruna.
 In the middle of Olympiacos' coach changing crisis, Ofori-Quaye was released by the club in 2003.
-He won 6 Greek Championships with the Piraeus based club, a Hellenic Cup, and helped them reach the quarter finals of the 1998–99 UEFA Champions League.
+He won six Greek Championships with the Piraeus based club, a Hellenic Cup, and helped them reach the quarter-finals of the 1998–99 UEFA Champions League.